 Conditions

 Conditions extend the base interface org.omg.dds.core.Condition.

-Issue 16327: Parent accessors should be uniform across Entities and Conditions

 The interface StatusCondition, which extends Condition, is a generic interface with a type parameter that is the type of the Entity to which it belongs.
 This type parameter allows its getParent method to be both polymorphic and type safe.